 NATHANIEL: At the moment, I play violin and guitar-make and model vary from show to show.
-I'm always trying out different instruments, much to Robert's irritation.
-I usually play them both at the same time with the help of my steam-powered pneumatic arms (with the mixed.
-If you look at us, listen to us, and read our lyrics, you'll notice things are riveted together in a way that doesn't exactly fit a standard timeline.
+I'm always trying out different instruments, much to Robert's Inquiring minds want to know: if you were irritation.
+I usually play them both at the same time with the help of my steampowered pneumatic arms (with the optional fine manipulation attachments) but they've been giving me all kinds of grief of late. show is coming up too soon for me to really get the arms up and running, so I'll have to swap from instrument to instrument pain.